SubnauticaModding/Nautilus/Nautilus/Documentation/guides/dev-setup.md

 dotnet new snmod -n MyBeautifulMod
 ```

-And that's it!
 Now you can add more code to the project, then build and put the compiled dll in Subnautica/BepInEx/plugins/.

 # [Subnautica: Below Zero](#tab/bz)
 ```bash
 dotnet new bzmod -n MyBeautifulMod
 ```

-And that's it!
 Now you can add more code to the project, then build and put the compiled dll in SubnauticaZero/BepInEx/plugins/.